-In addition, we may face competition from companies that filed patent applications relating to the use of genetically modified cells to treat disease, disorder or injury.
+We may also face competition from companies that have filed patent applications relating to the use of genetically modified cells to treat disease, disorder or injury.
 We may be required to seek licenses from these competitors in order to commercialize certain of our proposed products.